Skip to content

 OpenEBS ZFS-PV

-We assume that the included /dev/zfs forward is going to be enough to even setup OpenEBS ZFS-PV with access to the pool.
-But we’ve not officially tested this.
+We assume that the included /dev/zfs forward is going to be enough to even setup OpenEBS ZFS-PV with access to the pool, but we’ve not officially tested this.